 TM: I’m the natural area manager for Waterton.

 NCC: What is your area of work?

 TM: My work takes me throughout the Castle-Crowsnest Watershed and part of the Southern Foothills, from Twin Butte to the area east of Bob Creek Wildland and up to Crowsnest Pass.

 NCC: Why did you join the NCC team?

 TM: After a long work history in research with government agencies and non-profit organizations, I found a great opportunity to continue getting my boots dirty while making tangible conservation impacts on a regular basis.

 TM: April 2017.

 NCC: What is your educational background?

-TM: I have a B.Sc. in Wildlife Ecology and a M.Sc. in Biology.
+TM: I have a B.Sc. in wildlife ecology and an M.Sc. in biology.